notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/Update-AzSpringAppDeployment.md

 # Update-AzSpringAppDeployment

 ## SYNOPSIS
-Operation to update an exiting Deployment.
+Operation to Update an exiting Deployment.

 ## SYNTAX